 When considering medical liens or pre-settlement funding, keep these key points in mind:

-• Eligibility for pre-settlement funding is based on the strength of your case rather than your credit.
+- Eligibility for settlement funding is based on the strength of your case rather than your credit.

 Consulting with Your Attorney